Agents cross boundaries.

 Moving funds, settlement, and financial infrastructure

-PEAC is the evidence layer.
+PEAC is the records layer.
 It complements every system above without replacing any of them.

 Protocol flow